Mauro Calise (Federica Web Learning Centre, University of Naples Federico II, Italy)

 Position papers or presentations of concrete plans for programs that will be published in the very near future are also welcome.

-- 25 February 2019: Deadline for submissions for Business Track.
+- 25 February 2019: Abstract submissions for Business Track.

-- 19 April: Camera-ready versions for Online Proceedings and Copyright form
+- 25 April 2019: Camera-ready versions for online Proceedings with ISBN and copyright form